Pet Bereavement Counselors:

 I am a Licensed Clinical Social Worker who has been providing bereavement and other support services for over 30 years.
 Through Long Island Pet Loss Support Services, I provide a three-session program providing support for adults, children and families who are grieving the loss of a beloved pet.
 I can help you move ahead in your life–not by “getting over it”, but by turning your grief into warm memories and empowering you to feel whole again.

-Victoria Buskirk Macia, MSW
+Victoria Buskirk Macia, LCSW-R

 2038 New Hackensack Road